Wiros9/book/docs/specs/properties.rst

 .. currentmodule:: lino_xl.lib.properties

-The :mod:`lino_xl.lib.properties` plugin adds the notions of configurable properties.  **It is probably deprecated.**  The idea was to have a very customizable set of "properties" that can be used for "everything".
+The :mod:`lino_xl.lib.properties` plugin adds the notions of configurable properties.

+**It plugin is deprecated.**  The idea was to have a very customizable set of "properties" that can be used for "everything".
 But life shows that it is usually better to use combinations of customer-specific choicelists and database models.